-Trending on Netflix this week was the 1996 film, The Mirror Has Two Faces.
-If you haven't seen it, it explores an idea that has seemingly become even more novel in the last two decades: getting to know someone deeply over time.
+Trending on Netflix this week was the 1996 film, The Mirror Has Two Faces, which explores an idea that has become novel in the last two decades: getting to know someone deeply over time.
 It doesn't have to be limited to the dating world, but this article on "Slow Dating" explores the idea in the realm of romance.

 In psychoanalytic therapy, "the third" is the space where two different truths come together to form a new understanding that is shared between two people.
 Finding the third is a process of struggle and commitment, and the ability to find it coincides with a more evolved state of being for both participants.
 It means each person can make space for the other's truth while holding on to their own.
 Jad Abumrad explains it here in, How Dolly Parton led me to an epiphany.